 When filtration cycles become too long or the initial filtration pressure is too high, it’s time to clean the cloths.
 One of the easiest ways to accomplish this is by using a portable cold water pressure sprayer, as the plates do not need to be removed from the filter press.
 However, care must be taken when using a pressure sprayer to ensure that the cloths are not damaged.
 By using a fan-shaped spray pattern and staying back a few feet from the surface, the cleaning process can be accomplished without accidentally cutting the cloths.
 Keeping the spray pressure under 1,000 PSI is recommended as well.

-Also, it’s important to note that acid washing is only an option if the chemistry of the sludge is reversible.
-Therefore, acid washing is not effective in situations that include laundry, food waste and biological applications.
+When working with sludge from metal finishing, or a lime-based slurry where even the best-matched cloths can blind after a short period of time, the most practical method of cleaning your cloths without removing them from the press may be acid washing.
+Note: Acid washing is only an option if the chemistry of the sludge is reversible.
+Therefore, acid washing is not effective in situations that include laundry, food waste, and biological applications.